ckan/ckan-docker/README.md

 ## 12. CKAN_SITE_URL

 For convenience the CKAN_SITE_URL parameter should be set in the .env file.
 For development it can be set to http://localhost:5000 and non-development set to https://localhost:8443

+## 13. Changing the base image

+The base image used in the CKAN Dockerfile and Dockerfile.dev can be changed so a different DockerHub image is used eg: ckan/ckan-base:2.9.9 could be used instead of ckan/ckan-base:2.10.1